 Supper Sessions is cooking up a new way to fund the arts.
-On the last Sunday of every month, Supper Sessions sets the table for an intimate shared dinner cooked by a guest chef.
+Since 2021, Supper Sessions has set the table for an intimate shared dinners cooked by a guest chef.
 The collective profits from the dinner gets awarded to an artist on the night as an independent grant to kickstart a creative idea.

 Supper Sessions creates a space to join together in celebrating, discussing and eating in order to support experimental, critical and timely arts projects by emerging practioners.
 Head to the website above for more information, to apply for a grant or to attend a dinner.

 W.I.P. (work in progress) is a video series that delves into the behind-the-scenes of art making, commissioning and following 5 emerging artists from Sydney as they create new artworks from start to finish.
 Through Zoom video chats, iPhone footage, screen capture and digital experimentation, EJ Son, Kris Savic, Serwah Attafuah, Mika Benesh and Gianna Hayes dreamed up and created new artworks from home during the COVID-19 restrictions.